• HOME

 17 Best Restaurants Not to Miss in Antigua Guatemala

-In fact, it’s thanks to all the restaurants here that made being a digital nomad in Antigua so satisfying!
-During the one month+ we spent in Antigua, we made sure to eat out as much as we could and take advantage of the city’s myriad restaurants, bars, and cafes.
+In fact, the incredible restaurants here made being a digital nomad in Antigua even more satisfying!
+During the one month we spent in Antigua, we made sure to eat out as much as we could and take advantage of the city’s myriad restaurants, bars, and cafes.

 Nonetheless, here are our favorite places to eat, drink, and be merry in Antigua!
 Note — all prices are estimations and aim to give you an idea of the price per person, considering food + drink combined.